Places I've lived In Humboldt

 His daughter, Dorothy, moved in shortly thereafter.
 I guess she was kind of a manager but I don't recall her really doing any managerial type stuff.
 I ended up moving in with her shortly after she showed up.
 She had a one bedroom upstairs on the other side of the building.

 All kinds of the Scarpellino's friends and family had followed them up here from L.A.
 Some of them stayed at Joe and Sarah's house now and again.
-It was quite the busy place, or so I remember it.
+It was quite the busy place.

 Eventually, I felt I should have my own place, especially after Dorothy dumped me.
 I ended moving back, to all places, the Squires Apartments.
 This time I just rented one of the rooms downstairs.
 There were a bunch of bedrooms downstairs that were rented separately with a common kitchen.